Brains Vs. Brawn

 I wondered how I would act if I had similar super-powers?
 My ten-year-old brain weighed whether, given such abilities, I would do only noble things like Superman or use my brawn in ways that would mortify our hero.

 The answer seemed obvious back then.
 I would have used my superstrength to become the Barry Bonds of my little league.
 A single leap would put Michael Jordan to shame on the basketball court.
 Let’s not even discuss what I would have done with x-ray vision.
 Yet Superman stood on the sidelines as a youngster.
-He bumbled about as Clark Kent as an adult, masking himself for the greater good of …
+He bumbled about as Clark Kent as an adult, masking himself for the greater good of a race that wasn’t his …